KristopheMM/santina.github.io/_posts/2015-12-15-Get-started-with-R.markdown

 - You can use R to interact with web API to [get data from the web](http://stat545-ubc.github.io/webdata03_activity.html).

-- For some additional resources, here is the course page for the two courses on R, offered at University of British Columbia
+- For some additional resources and more narrative descriptions and examples, here is the course page for the two courses on R, offered at University of British Columbia
     - [STAT545](http://stat545-ubc.github.io)

 ## Last but not least